 For example suppose you want to buy 800 share of SBI.
 Start with buying 200 shares and then see the trend of the stock, if it keeps rising than buy the next lot of 200 and if the trend continues than buy the remaining 400 shares.
 This way you can increase your chances of booking profits.

-Worst mistake of share trading is putting all your eggs in one basket.
-You should choose shares from different sectors to avoid getting trapped and minimize your chances of making loses.
+The worst mistake of share trading is putting all your eggs in one basket.
+You should diversify your portfolio to limit the losses.
+Choose shares from different sectors to avoid getting trapped and minimize your chances of making losses.

-#4.
-Never lose more than 10% of your Capital Investment
+#9.
+Never lose more than 10% of capital investment

-Do not stick with weak stock.
-Capital Protection is very important for trader to survive in share market and if you find your invested stock is falling beyond 10%, exit from it straightway.
-Also the key to success is a stop-loss order.
-Stop-loss restricts your losses at certain level.
-Suppose you are buying a share of Rs.100 and set a stop loss at Rs.95, than as soon as the share price hit Rs.95, the share would be sold automatically and your looses would be limited to Rs.
+Suppose you are buying a share of Rs.100 and set a stop loss at Rs.95.
+As soon as the share price hit Rs.95, the share would be sold automatically and your losses would be limited to Rs.
 5 only.
-While entering in a trade you must decide the amount of loss you are willing to take.
+While entering a trade, you must decide the amount of loss you are willing to take.

 Another important rule is to exit from your positions if you brokers calls and asks for more margin money or cash due to reduction in stock price.
-Share trader should never average out and become involuntary investor.
-He should rather book losses and wait for the right time to enter again.
+You should never average out and become an involuntary investor.
+You should rather book losses and wait for the right time to enter again.

-Further, don?t be too greedy, you should decide the amount of profits you wish to make before entering into any trade.
+You should prior decide how much profits you wish to make before entering into any trade.
 As soon as the profits are met, sell half of your shares and book profits.
 This way you can cherish the rally as well as maintain the cash reserve.

 Do you think you can immediately start share trading with all these tips?
 The answer is big “NO”.
-One needs to have discipline and should develop few skills, including the ability to understand technical chart and analysis before beginning share trading.
-Always Remember ?Trading is a simple process, but not easy?.
+You need to be disciplined and should develop a few skills, including the ability to understand technical charts and analysis before beginning share trading.